Kazakhstan: Culture

 A Kazakhstani performer demonstrates the long equestrian heritage as part of the gala concert during the opening ceremonies of the Central Asian Peacekeeping Battalion.

-Before the Russian colonisation, the Kazakhs had a highly developed culture based on their nomadic pastoral economy.
+Before the Russian colonization, the Kazakhs had a highly developed culture based on their nomadic pastoral economy.
 Islam was introduced into the region with the arrival of the Arabs in the 8th century.
 It initially took hold in the southern parts of Turkestan and spread northward.
 The Samanids helped the religion take root through zealous missionary work.
 The Golden Horde further propagated Islam amongst the tribes in the region during the 14th century.

 Kazakhstan is home to a large number of prominent contributors to literature, science and philosophy: Abay Qunanbayuli, Mukhtar Auezov, Gabit Musirepov, Kanysh Satpayev, Mukhtar Shakhanov, Saken Seyfullin, Jambyl Jabayev, among many others.

-Tourism is a rapidly growing industry in Kazakhstan and it is joining the international tourism networking.
-In 2010, Kazakhstan joined The Region Initiative (TRI) which is a Tri-regional Umbrella of Tourism-related organisations.
+Tourism is a rapidly growing industry in Kazakhstan and it is joining the international tourism network.
+In 2010, Kazakhstan joined The Region Initiative (TRI), which is a Tri-regional Umbrella of Tourism-related organizations.
 TRI is functioning as a link between three regions: South Asia, Central Asia, and Eastern Europe.
 Armenia, Bangladesh, Georgia, Kazakhstan, Kyrgyzstan, India, Nepal, Pakistan, Russia, Sri Lanka, Tajikistan, Turkey, and Ukraine are now partners, and Kazakhstan is linked with other South Asian, Eastern European, and Central Asian countries in the tourism market.

+Fine arts

+In Kazakhstan, the fine arts, in the classical sense, have their origins in the second half of the 19th century and the beginning of the 20th century.
+It was largely influenced by Russian artists, such as Vasily Vereshchagin and Nikolai Khludov, who traveled intensively in Central Asia.
+Khludov had a particular influence on the development of the local school of painting, becoming the teacher of many local artists.
+The most famous of these is Abilkhan Kasteyev, after whom the State Museum of Art of Kazakhstan was renamed in 1984.

+The Kazakh school of fine arts was fully formed by the 1940s and flourished in the 1950s.
+Local painters, graphic artists and sculptors, trained under the unified Soviet system of artist education, began active work, often using national motifs in their art.
+The painters O. Tansykbaev, J. Shardenov, K. Telzhanov, and S. Aitbaev, graphic artists E. Sidorkina and A. Duzelkhanov, and sculptors H. Nauryzbaeva and E. Sergebaeva are today counted among the key figures of Kazakhstani art.